By the Brandfire Team | Last updated: August 2026

 Loyalty program ROI does not come from one place.
 It is the product of several behavioural changes that happen in parallel when a well-structured program is running:

-Each of these levers requires different measurement approaches, which is why measuring customer retention ROI demands a framework, not just a spreadsheet.
+Each of these levers requires a different measurement approach, which is why measuring customer retention ROI demands a framework, not just a spreadsheet.
 The next section covers how to structure that calculation.

 The core formula is straightforward: